Pi Sigma Alpha

 For more information, see our Pi Sigma Alpha page.

-This association is open to all students in the University, but it is of special interest to political science majors.
+This organization is open to all students in the University, but it is of special interest to political science majors.
 It seeks to provide opportunities to increase their knowledge and understanding of international events.
-The Association organizes a variety of special activities, such as lectures, debates, and discussions, as well as International Week and an annual forum on International Careers.
-Members also participate in regional and national student conferences in international affairs and Model United Nations at Harvard and in New York.
-For more information, see Stephen Dyson.
+Members participate in Model United Nations at Harvard and in New York.
+For more information, see the Travel Model UN Website.

 University of Connecticut Model United Nations